 Adapted from www.tasteofhome.com

-ANY SUGGESTIONS FOR NEXT TIME: It was great as it, but a little more pumpkin flavor wouldn’t hurt.
+- ANY SUGGESTIONS FOR NEXT TIME: This recipe was great as it, but want to add a little more pumpkin flavor next time.